 There are four types of roles:

-Helpdesk has read-only access over the resources deployed within a given endpoint but is not able to make any changes to any resource, nor open a console to a container, or make changes to a container’s volumes.
+2) Helpdesk has read-only access over the resources deployed within a given endpoint but is not able to make any changes to any resource, nor open a console to a container, or make changes to a container’s volumes.

-Licensed per Portainer instance per year.
+The RBAC extension is licensed per Portainer instance per year.
 Upon completion of the purchase process the appropriate license will be emailed automatically.Portainer is unable to offer a trial license on this product.
-However a 90 day money back guarantee applies to all purchases
+However a 90 day money back guarantee applies to all purchases.

 NOTE: To use this extension, you must be running Portainer version 1.21.0 orhigher.
 Please check the version you are using in the bottom left of your Portainer instance.